 "Once we got older, it just merged together," says Shawn Maudhuit, 40, one of the suburban Pittsburgh band's members.
 "It's not alternative, not hair.
 It's '80s."

 The 1980s are in vogue for two key reasons: First, they are just distant enough for a new generation of teenagers to view them as "vintage."
 Second, those who came of age in the '80s are now in their late 30s and early 40s, many with the disposable income to relive glory days.

 Trafficking in decade imagery is a balancing act.
 You cultivate authenticity — but only to a point.
-Naturally, when you're an '80s party band charging a cover for people who want a fun night out, you don't mention AIDS or Iran-Contra or the Challenger blowing up.
-Or even ballads.
+When you're an '80s party band charging a cover for people who want a fun night out, you don't mention AIDS or Iran-Contra or the Challenger blowing up.